"Don't take probiotics whilst on antibiotics."

 Look out for:

-Well researched products that list high quality antibiotics on the packaging.
+Well researched products that list high quality probiotics on the packaging.

 This myth has been busted by Megan Crowch, BSc (Hons) Physiology, Herbal Medicine Diploma (IRH practicing member).